Hysan Place, Hong Kong's newest shopping mall, on Hennessy Road in the heart of Causeway Bay's shopping district

 Inside the Hennessy Road entrance of the 17-storey shopping mall at Hysan Place

 About 120 shops operate in the mall and whilst many of the shops are familiar names, the mall also houses some international brands which have not previously had outlets in Hong Kong.
 These include the first overseas branch of Taiwanese bookstore Eslite, which is now Hong Kong’s largest bookstore, occupying 41,000 sq ft of space on the 8th, 9th and 10th floors.
 The store which includes coffee shops, MOMA boutique, natural and organic store 10/10 Hope, art galleries and exhibition areas is Hong Kong's became Hong Kong's first 24-hour bookstore, opening round the clock from Thursday to Sunday night on a trial basis when it opened but has since curtailed its closing time and now closes at 11pm daily but from October 2012 will extend its closing time to 2am on Thurdays to Saturdays and on the eve of public holidays.
 The fourth floor features Japanese fashion where shops include Deicy, Shel’tter, NINE, Language and Double Standard Clothing.
 The seventh floor has mainly shoe shops which include Trippen, Korean brand iiJin and Japanese Mode et Jacomo as well as the more familiar Dr Martens.
 T Galleria (Traveler’s Galleria), operated by global luxury goods chain DFS Galleria, occupies two floors at ground and basement one level selling a range of beauty products, watches and jewellery.
 Other shops include Accessorize, Agatha, City Chain, Crabtree & Evelyn, DKNY, French Connection, GAP, Lens Crafters, Links of London, Max and Co, Rolex and Tudor, Swarovski, TOUS and Vivienne Tam.
 Jason’s supermarket occupies basement level 2 and includes European-style Urban Bakery, Starbucks, XTC Gelato counter, a branch of ramen chain Baikohken and a sushi counter operated by long-established Nakajima.
-Hong Kong's third Apple Store opens at Hysan Place in mid-December 2012 and Hollister is opening its second Hong Kong store on the second and third floors in early 2013.
+Hong Kong's third Apple Store opens at Hysan Place in mid-December 2012 and Hollister opened its second Hong Kong store on the second and third floors in early 2013.

 Hong Kong's largest bookstore, Taiwanese owned Eslite, occupies three floors, having experimented with 24-hour opening on a trial basis now opens until 11pm daily